Futuristic building in desert dunes with curved design, desert architecture principles

 Architectural decisions are affected by a unique combination of challenges presented by deserts:

-– Daytime temperatures can exceed 45°C, while nights may drop below 15°C. Buildings must limit heat gain during the day and retain warmth at night.
+• Daytime temperatures can exceed 45°C, while nights may drop below 15°C, so buildings must limit heat gain during the day and retain warmth at night.

-– Strong winds can erode surfaces, make outdoor areas uncomfortable, and bring fine sand into interior spaces.
+• Strong winds can erode surfaces, reduce outdoor comfort, and carry sand into interior spaces.

 Most design decisions in desert architecture focus on addressing these challenges.
 Orientation, massing, wall thickness, shading, and ventilation are all influenced by local climate conditions.
 For example, reducing exposure on east and west facades helps limit heat gain from low, hard-to-block sunlight.
 Shaded courtyards and controlled openings are often used to encourage airflow while keeping interiors protected from direct sun and blowing sand.